100perdetermined/CRUD-Spring-Boot-JPA-MySQL/README.md

-## Spring boot, MYSQL, Hibernate, JPA, Spring security, Rest-API, CRUD
+## Spring boot, MYSQL, Hibernate, JPA, Spring security, Rest-API, and CRUD

 Build Restful web services using spring boot and MYSQL and Hibernate as well as End-points authenticate with JWT authentication.